denzelrenner/LIFE4136-Group1-Rotation2/README.md

 align tetraploid_fragment1, reference_g10577
 ```

  4. We want to create an object for the different domains within our newly assembled protein so they can be highlighted different colours in our images.
 The protein fragments that we have modelled contain the different protein domains within them so for each fragment we have to take into account the position of the domain within the full protein.
-For example if fragment 1 spans from residue 1-400, the integrase domain might only be from residue 200-330 of that fragment of the protein.
+For example if fragment 1 spans from residue 1-400, the integrase domain might only be from residue 200-330 of that fragment in the full-length protein.
 The select command in PyMOL allows us to specify a specific set of residues to highlight.
-The [select](https://pymolwiki.org/index.php/Select) command in PyMOL first takes the name for the new object it will be creating (the name of the actual domain), then it takes the object you are selecting a given set of residues from (the fragment with the domain within it) and the residues you are selecting (the positions of the domain within the fragment).
+The [select](https://pymolwiki.org/index.php/Select) command in PyMOL first takes the name for the new object it will be creating (the name of the actual domain), then it takes the object you are selecting the residues from (the fragment with the domain within it) and finally the residues you are selecting (the positions of the domain within the fragment).
 Following the code below would allow you to to select a given domain within a given fragment. x and y represent the start and stop position for the domain.

 ```bash
  select integrase, tetraploid_fragment1 and resi x-y`'
 ```
-5. Colour the different domains by navigating to the object list at the right hand side of the window.
+5. If the fragments were given we would have created objects for each domain within PyMOL.
+To colour the different domains you woild navigate to the object list at the right hand side of the PyMOL window.
 Look for the name of the domain of interest, select the `C` and then select the colour based on the colour scheme outlined blow.

    GAG_domain -> sky blue